 I started writing end-of-quarter life reports when I was a fledgling business school hopeful at UW.
 In fact, my first one was exactly three years ago as I was recounting my decision to take Winter 2016 study quarter off from school.
-So, without pretense, Q1 2019, although some of these may also see longer articles dedicated to them in the coming months:
+So, without pretense, Q1 2019.

 It feels like there is an overwhelming amount of conversation happening around the future of work and workflows with regard to better automation, the increased development and deployment of artificial intelligence, improved application of machine learning across industries, and so forth.
 Honestly, I don’t even know where to start with all of it, most of the time.
 My one surviving take on this for now is that our innate ability to create and be creative as humans will prevail.
 Value in art is value in things like aesthetic emotion and there’s so much in what it means to be human that the ability to connect to others based on a shared experience isn’t going away soon—therefore, things like fine art and creative combinations will be paramount.

 First of all, let me just say that VC Twitter is a hilarious, relatively interesting, and generally insightful place.
 Vested takes a multi-meaning approach when VCs tweet: it’s a lot of bold takes, startup and tech commentary, and self-aware humor of Patagonia vest-wearing and Superhuman-using investors.
 To that effect, the knowledge becomes esoteric and humor becomes more specific.
 Between these and a number of additional factors such as sheer social media adoption and population growth, I think future deeply social spaces are smaller, more atomized, more personal, and more purposeful than a lot of the current products.
 I’m not alone in this, either, as there are several startups such as Basement tackling just this.
 I’m excited for the prospect of more chat-room style relationships online, since that’s what virtually all of my online interactions have become.